fiqihalfito/Article-preview-component-solution/README.md

-# Frontend Mentor - Article preview component solution using NEXT jS, Tailwind CSS, and Framer Motion
+# Frontend Mentor - Article preview component solution using NEXT.JS 13, Tailwind CSS, and Framer Motion

 This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.